aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/open-dwfx-file/_index.md

 | **Out‑of‑memory error** | Very large DWFX file | Increase JVM heap size (`-Xmx2g`) or process the file in smaller sections. |
 | **Missing fonts** | Font not embedded in source DWFX | Install the required fonts on the server or use `CadRasterizationOptions.setFontName` to specify a fallback. |

-## Frequently Asked Questions
+## Frequently asked questions

 ### Q1: Can I use Aspose.CAD for Java with other CAD file formats?
 A1: Yes, Aspose.CAD for Java supports a wide range of CAD formats, providing a versatile solution for developers.

 ### Q2: Is a free trial available for Aspose.CAD for Java?
 A2: Yes, you can explore the capabilities of Aspose.CAD for Java with a free trial.
-Visit [this link](https://releases.aspose.com/) to get started.
+Visit the [Aspose.CAD for Java releases page](https://releases.aspose.com/) to get started.

 ### Q3: How can I get support for Aspose.CAD for Java?
 A3: Join the Aspose.CAD community on the [support forum](https://forum.aspose.com/c/cad/19) for assistance and collaboration.

 ### Q4: Are temporary licenses available for Aspose.CAD for Java?
 A4: Yes, you can obtain a temporary license for Aspose.CAD for Java.
-Visit [this link](https://purchase.aspose.com/temporary-license/) for more details.
+Visit the [temporary license purchase page](https://purchase.aspose.com/temporary-license/) for more details.

 ### Q5: Where can I find the documentation for Aspose.CAD for Java?
-A5: The comprehensive documentation is available [here](https://reference.aspose.com/cad/java/).
+A5: The comprehensive documentation is available at the [Aspose.CAD for Java API reference](https://reference.aspose.com/cad/java/).

 ---